 In that case, you can say that a plunger of a syringe is equivalent to the piston of a reciprocating pump.
 A typical syringe works in two ways i.e push and pull.

-Check out latest Top 6 Real-Life Gay Lussac Law Examples
+Check out the latest Top 6 Real-Life Gay Lussac Law Examples

 Storage of Gas

-Take a look at Top 6 Exclusive Real-Life Examples of Sublimation
+Take a look at the Top 6 Exclusive Real-Life Examples of Sublimation

 When we pull the handle of the bicycle pump, according to Boyle’s Law definition; the volume inside of the cycle air pump cylinder increases with a sudden decrease in pressure.
 Hence, the piston draws air into the pump from the external environment.

-Check out, Top 6 Most Common Examples of Condensation
+Check out, the Top 6 Most Common Examples of Condensation

 Scuba Diving or Deep Water Diving

-The very last one in my list is Boyle’s law application in Scuba diving.
-Well, every human being has a wish that he/she will at least once do a Scuba Diving.
+Every human being has a wish that he/she will at least once do Scuba Diving.
 But, in order to complete their wish, he/she has to take precautions according to Boyle’s Law.

 If they don’t, they could suffer a life-threatening disease known as Decompression Sickness or commonly known as Bends.